Chapter 12.30

 A. All requirements of this chapter must be complied with prior to issuance of the license.

-B. For large public assemblies under 5,000, within 30 days after receipt of a completed license application submitted to the city recorder, the city council may either (1) issue the license as applied for, or (2) provide the applicant with the reason(s) for denial.
-The applicant shall have the right to request reconsideration of any denial within 10 days of such denial and shall be accorded notice and an opportunity to be heard before the city council prior to any final decision on said reconsideration request.
+B. For large public assemblies under 5,000, within 30 days after receipt of a completed license application submitted to the city recorder, the mayor, or his/her designee, may either (1) issue the license as applied for, or (2) provide the applicant with the reason(s) for denial.
+The applicant shall have the right to request reconsideration of any denial within 10 days of such denial and shall be accorded notice and an opportunity to be heard before the administrative law judge prior to any final decision on said reconsideration request.

-C. For large public assemblies over 5,000, within 45 days of receipt of a completed license application form submitted to the city recorder, the city council shall either (1) issue the license as applied for, or (2) provide the applicant with the reason(s) for denial.
-The applicant shall have the right to request reconsideration of any denial within 10 days of such denial and shall be accorded notice and an opportunity to be heard before the city council prior to any final decision on a reconsideration request.
+C. For large public assemblies over 5,000, within 45 days of receipt of a completed license application form submitted to the city recorder, the mayor, or his/her designee, shall either (1) issue the license as applied for, or (2) provide the applicant with the reason(s) for denial.
+The applicant shall have the right to request reconsideration of any denial within 10 days of such denial and shall be accorded notice and an opportunity to be heard before the administrative law judge prior to any final decision on a reconsideration request.

-D. The city reserves the right to deny permit applications for proposed assemblies which pose a significant danger or threat to the public health, welfare, or safety, or which may result in unreasonable inconvenience or cost to the public.
-Failure to comply with the requirements of this chapter and the conditions necessary for issuing a license constitute grounds for revocation of the license, termination of the assembly, and denial of a license in the future.
+D. The city reserves the right to deny license applications for proposed assemblies which pose a significant danger or threat to the public health, welfare, or safety, are deemed in noncompliance with standards and practices in EMMC 12.30.090, or which may result in unreasonable inconvenience or cost to the public.
+Failure to comply with the requirements of this chapter and the conditions necessary for issuing a license constitute grounds for revocation of the license, restrictions on the license, termination of the assembly, and denial or restrictions of a license in the future.

-B. Except for revocation during the event, before revocation of a license, the applicant shall be entitled to notice and an opportunity to be heard before the city council.
+B. Except for revocation during the event, before revocation of a license, the applicant shall be entitled to notice and an opportunity to be heard before the administrative law judge.

 B. The provisions of this chapter may be enforced by injunction, restraining order or the legal process in any court of competent jurisdiction.

-C. The holding of any assembly in violation of any provisions or conditions contained in this chapter shall be deemed a public nuisance and may be abated as such.
+C. The holding of any assembly in violation of any provisions or condition contained in this chapter shall be deemed a public nuisance and may be abated as such.